All Moms Should Deadlift, Period.

 #2.
 Shift your hips back as you bend.

 One great drill that makes it easy to learn how to stick out your bottom is to stand about 6-10inches away from the wall and hip hinge forward.
-Imagine you’re loading the dishwasher or reaching down to pick up a box.
-Your hips should move backwards.
+Imagine you're loading the dishwasher or reaching down to pick up a box.
+Your hips should move backward.